DeMarkAnalytics/selenium-cucumber-ts/README.md

 # cucumber-selenium-typescript

-Idea from this ruby project and ported to typescript:
+Idea originally from this ruby project and ported to typescript:
 <https://github.com/selenium-cucumber/selenium-cucumber-ruby>

 Not all steps are implemented but there are enough implemented to be very useful.